HelpfulHuman/Helpful-CLI/README.md

 # Helpful CLI

+**tl; dr** "Templatize Anything"

 > This tool is currently undergoing a massive rewrite.
 You can still use the original version of this tool by installing it via `npm`, or review its source on the `v1` branch.

-Command line utility for quickly scaffolding projects from remote templates.
+Command line utility for quickly scaffolding new projects, or add files to existing projects, using remote templates.
 Like a `Makefile` but on steroids.

 ## Installation